Murder Assault UrbanPop Rape

 }

-In general, you can interpret your OLS coefficients as “conditional correlations”.
-If further hypothesis testing suggests the relationships are actually additively separable and linear, then you also have the structural interpretation of “marginal effect”.
+In general, you can interpret your regression coefficients as “adjusted correlations”.
+There are (many) tests for whether the relationships in your dataset are actually additively separable and linear.

 8.5 Transformations